 HELLO_MPI, a C++ program which prints out "Hello, world!" using the MPI parallel programming environment.

-MPI, C++ programs which illustrate the use of the MPI application program interface for carrying out parallel computatioins in a distributed memory environment.
+mpi_test, C++ codes which illustrate the use of the Message Passing Interface (MPI) for parallel computations in a distributed memory environment.

 MULTITASK_MPI, a C++ program which demonstrates how to multitask, that is, to execute several unrelated and distinct tasks simultaneously, using MPI for parallel execution.